Research

 Step 1 — Discovery#

-Hermes Agent installs as a userspace binary plus a memory database in ~/.hermes/.
-Standard endpoint inventory tools find the binary; almost none flag the memory database as sensitive.
+Hermes installs as a Python package via pipx install hermes-agent, putting the hermes CLI on the user's PATH and writing a local memory store (SQLite-backed; check Hermes' official docs for the data-directory layout in your installed version).
+Standard endpoint inventory tools find the entry point; almost none flag the memory database as sensitive.
 The audit:

-hermesinvocations within the last 90 days - For each endpoint with a hit: capture the version, the skill list, and the last-modified date on the memory database
+• For each endpoint with a hit: capture the installed version, the skill list, and the last-modified time on the memory database

 This is the same workflow as a shadow AI audit, scoped to one tool.
 We covered the general methodology in our shadow AI overview.